|Date of Birth||January 7, 1878|

 Robert was married in Maybole on 16 July 1900.
 His wife, 20-year-old Ellen Harris, was a sewing machine worker and the daughter of John and Jane Harris of Maybole.
 Robert and Ellen had one son, Robert Jr., who was born in October 1901.
 Sadly Ellen died just three months later of septicemia and tuberculosis, at age 22.
 Robert probably left his son in the care of relatives and in the spring of 1907 he immigrated to Canada, arriving in Quebec on 6 May on the SS Corinthian with his destination listed as Winnipeg.
 A short time later he moved to the small town of Keewatin in northwestern Ontario.
 When the 1911 census was taken he was working as a general labourer and lodging with the McKie family, who were also from Maybole.
 Robert soon found work at a local flour mill, the Lake of the Woods Milling Company, and he was married again on 6 April 1912 in St. Boniface, Manitoba.
 His wife, Margaret Knight, was born in England and she’d been living in Canada for about a year.
 They had two daughters, Nonol Grace in 1913 and Winnifred Margaret in 1914.

 Robert enlisted on 16 August 1916, signing up in Keewatin with the 238th Battalion.
 The 238th was a forestry unit headquartered in Ottawa and recruited in Ontario and the western provinces.
 Just a few weeks after enlisting Robert was on his way overseas, embarking from Halifax with his battalion on 11 September on the SS Scandinavian.
 He spent the next two and a half years serving in England with the Canadian Forestry Corps.
 He was stationed in London from October 1916 until May 1917, when he was transferred to the CFC Base in Sunningdale.
-At the end of May he was attached to CFC District No. 53 (headquartered at Egham, west of London) and in September he was transferred to District No. 54 (Southampton), where he remained until March 1919.
+At the end of May he was assigned to CFC District No. 53 (headquartered at Egham, west of London) and in September he was transferred to District No. 54 (Southampton), where he remained until March 1919.
 In District No. 54 he spent over a year with No. 134 Company, which was employed in Devonshire in the southwest part of England.

 In each district the men cut timber, operated saw mills, laid railway track as needed, hauled logs to the mills and transported lumber to the nearest railway.
 Company camps had sleeping huts, dining rooms, recreational huts, canteens, officers’ quarters, workshops and garages, bath houses, stables and medical units.
 Many of them also had farms where the men grew grain and vegetables for their own use.
 In February 1919 Robert was transferred to No. 105 Company, based at Wool, Dorset, and in March he was given eight days leave.
 By then the war had been over for four months and forestry operations in England were winding down.
 Robert was transferred back to the base depot then to Kinmel Park, to await his return to Canada.
 He embarked from Liverpool on the SS Celtic on 7 May, landing at Halifax and getting discharged on 18 May in Port Arthur.
 Two of his wife’s brothers also served, Charles Morris Knight with the Canadian Cavalry and John Morris Knight with the navy.